-Eschen, Ho\`{a}ng, Petrick and Sritharan~\cite{EHPS} defined another subclass of $\sP_0$ which they called \emph{biclique separable} graphs.
-This is the hereditary class graphs which are either cliques, or have a separator consisting of two disconnected cliques, and are also long hole-free.
-This class strictly includes \emph{weakly chordal} graphs, but does not include $\thksf\sF$ or $\sQ$, since all atoms in the decomposition of~\cite{EHPS} must be cliques, and there are cobipartite graphs which are not biclique separable.
+Eschen, Ho\`{a}ng, Petrick and Sritharan~\cite{EHPS} defined a subclass of $\sP_0$ which they called \emph{biclique separable} graphs.
+This is the hereditary class of graphs which are either cliques, or have a separator consisting of two disjoint cliques, and are also long hole-free.
+This class strictly includes \emph{weakly chordal} graphs, but does not include $\thksf\sF$.
 The graph on the left in Fig.~\ref{fig:incomparable} is an example.
-This graph is cobipartite, so in $\sQ$, is not a clique and has no clique cutset.
+This graph is cobipartite, so in $\sF$, is not a clique and has no clique separator.
 The only nonadjacent cliques are the two pairs of opposite corner vertices.
 Removal of either of these pairs does not disconnect the graph, so it is not biclique separable.
-Neither is every biclique separable graph in $\sQ$.
+Neither is every biclique separable graph in $\sF$.
 The graph on the right in Fig.~\ref{fig:incomparable} is an example.
-It is biclique separable, in fact weakly chordal, but is not a clique, not cobipartite and has no clique cutset.
-So it is not in $\sQ$.
+It is biclique separable, in fact weakly chordal, but is not a clique, not cobipartite and has no clique separator.
+So it is not in $\sF$.

-Graphs in the class $\sP_0$ clearly have much structure, but this structure has not been investigated in general.
+The class $\sP_0$ has not received much attention.
 Recognition is clearly in P, using the algorithms of~\cite{CLV} and~\cite{CSSS} on $\bar G$.
-But this gives little insight for algorithmic questions on $\sP_0$ rather than $\sP$.
+But we can ask algorithmic questions about $\sP_0$ which might be easier to answer than for $\sP$.
 For example, is there a combinatorial algorithm for finding a maximum independent set in $G\in\sP_0$?
 More ambitiously, can we count independent sets in polynomial time for $G\in\sP_0$?
-We show below that this can be done for $G\in\sQ$, but it is \#P-complete for $G\in\sP$.
+We show below that this can be done for $G\in\sF$, but is \#P-complete for $G\in\sP$.